afuerhoff/ioBroker.fb-checkpresence/README.md

 ### Family members
 Without this configuration, the adapter does nothing.
-For a configured family member you must enter the Name, the max- or ip-address, a comment and if the member is enabled.
+For a configured family member you must enter the Name, the mac- or ip-address, a comment and if the member is enabled.

 ## Features